How to Appeal a Denial of Disability Benefits

 In fact, just 34 percent of those applying for disability benefits without representation are ultimately approved.
 However, that percentage climbs to roughly 60 percent when the claim is handled by a disability attorney.

 At Riddle & Brantley, our disability attorneys have been helping North Carolinians get the benefits they deserve since 1985.
-Our team is led by Scott Scurfield, an attorney and Board-Certified Specialist who knows the Social Security disability system inside and out.

 “It is an honor and a privilege helping North Carolinians with disabilities get the benefits they need and deserve.”